Home> Bar Rules >Florida

 Phone: (850) 561-5600

 Checklist for Attorney Website Advertising Rules - Find a list of questions that you can ask to determine whether your website violates the lawyer advertising rules, subchapter 4-7, Rules Regulating The Florida Bar.
-Although, even if you answer each question correctly, it does not necessarily mean that the advertisement complies with the lawyer advertising rules.
-Find information on ethics opinions, articles on ethics issues, The Florida Bar Ethics Hotline, frequently asked ethics questions, and miscellaneous other information on legal ethics in Florida.
+Even if you answer each question correctly, it does not necessarily mean that the advertisement complies with the lawyer advertising rules.
+Find information on ethics opinions, articles on ethics issues, The Florida Bar Ethics Hotline, frequently asked ethics questions, and miscellaneous information on legal ethics in Florida.

 Handbook on Attorney Adverting in Florida - The Ethics and Advertising Department of The Florida Bar developed this handbook to help attorneys understand the rules that apply to lawyer advertising.
 The handbook includes a breakdown of the rules for each type of advertisement, answer frequently asked questions about lawyer advertising regulations, checklists for each type of advertising, examples of complying and non-complying advertisements.

 Directory to Find Lawyers in Florida - Use the Lawyer Legion directory to find the right attorney in Florida.
-Search by name, specialty practice area or location.
+Search by name, specialty practice area, or location.

-This article was last updated on Friday, January 31, 2020.
+This article was last updated on Friday, July 5, 2024.

 loading...